sarokrishnan/Spring-MVC-MyBatis/README.md

 1. Lists the avaialble assignee names from the DB in the web page using controller and bootstrap dropdown. http://localhost:9001/assignment/index#
 2. When the page loads it populate the bootstrap dropdown with the names using spring controller (note: not using rest)
-3. when a name is selected it makes a rest call using Jquery / Ajax is made with assignee id and get the response of ASSIGNMENT model back in JSON  format and parse it in a bootstrap List Group using Handlebar js mechanism.
+3. when a name is selected it makes a rest call using Jquery / Ajax with an assignee id and get the response of ASSIGNMENT model back in JSON  format and parse it in a bootstrap List Group using Handlebar js mechanism.
 (Refer : http://handlebarsjs.com/)
    a) When the rest service is been called it gets the value based on id, for example , http://localhost:9001/assignment/rest/filterby/id/4